angular/angular/modules/angular2/docs/core/10_view.md

 }
 ```

-And assume following HTML Template:
+And assume the following HTML Template:

 ```
 <div>                             | viewA(greeter)